B1ggDave/kotlinbyexample.github.io/examples/06_producivity_boosters/03_Destructuring Declarations.md

 1. Define a data class that will be destructured later
 2. Values mapped to object fields
-3. Data class automatically defines the `component1()`, `component2()` corresponding methods, which will be called during destructuring
+3. The data class automatically defines the `component1()`, `component2()` corresponding methods, which will be called during destructuring
 4. Use _underscore_ if you don't need one of the values, avoiding the compiler hint indicating unused variable

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">